sampsyo/home/_drafts/llvm.md

 ### Get LLVM

 You'll need to need to install LLVM.
 Linux distributions often have LLVM and Clang packages you can use off the shelf.
 But you'll need to ensure you get a version that includes all the headers necessary to hack with it.
 The OS X build that comes with [Xcode][], for example, is not complete enough.
 Fortunately, it's not hard to [build LLVM from source][buildllvm] using CMake.
-Usually, you only need to build LLVM itself---your system-provided Clang will do just fine (although there are [instructions for that][buildclang] too).
+Usually, you only need to build LLVM itself: your system-provided Clang will do just fine (although there are [instructions for building it][buildclang] too).

 On OS X in particular, [Brandon Holt][bholt] has [good instructions for doing it right][bholt-osx].
 There's also a [Homebrew formula][homebrew-llvm].